Previo en Origen (PEO): Pre-Customs Clearance Inspection for Mexico in Vietnam

 Vietnam is a major sourcing destination for textiles and garments, footwear, furniture, electronics assembly, and seafood processing.
 With manufacturing spread across Ho Chi Minh City, Hanoi, Binh Duong, Dong Nai, and Hai Phong, maintaining consistent product quality requires systematic quality control at every stage.
-Pre-Customs Clearance Inspection (Previo en Origen) in Vietnam gives you confidence that your products meet specifications before they ship.
+Previo en Origen (PEO): Pre-Customs Clearance Inspection for Mexico in Vietnam gives you confidence that your products meet specifications before they ship.

-During a pre-customs clearance inspection (previo en origen) in Vietnam, goods, packaging, labeling, and all accompanying documentation are verified against Mexico's Customs Law (Article 42) and applicable NOM standards before shipment.
+During a previo en origen (peo): pre-customs clearance inspection for mexico in Vietnam, goods, packaging, labeling, and all accompanying documentation are verified against Mexico's Customs Law (Article 42) and applicable NOM standards before shipment.
 Inspectors check product classification (tariff codes), country-of-origin marking, NOM compliance labels, commercial invoices, packing lists, certificates of origin, and phytosanitary or health certificates where required.

 Based on our experience inspecting products in Vietnam, the most common issues our inspectors find include: missing or incorrect NOM labels, tariff misclassification, incomplete certificates of origin, incorrect country-of-origin marking, documentation discrepancies between invoice and physical goods, missing phytosanitary certificates, and non-compliant packaging materials.